-Belgium has transfer pricing rules in place to avoid profit shifting, and in recent years the number of transfer pricing audits has increased remarkably.
-However, up until recently, Belgium did not have any specific statutory transfer pricing documentation requirements in place.
+Belgium has transfer pricing rules in place to avoid profit shifting, and in recent years the number of transfer pricing audits has increased significantly.
+However, until recently, there were no specific statutory transfer pricing documentation requirements under Belgian law.
 It is of course advisable to have sufficient documentation available, as a lack of documentation may result in a thorough transfer pricing audit.

-Recently, the Belgian Minister of Finance stated that, as part of the B.E.P.S.
+The Belgian Minister of Finance has stated that, as part of the B.E.P.S.
 Project, the Belgian government envisages introducing formal transfer pricing documentation requirements which would contribute to more transparency and more efficient tax audits.
 He also announced that the specialized transfer pricing investigation team will continue to conduct transfer pricing audits in Belgium.

 On July 1, 2016, the Belgian Parliament passed legislation to introduce specific transfer pricing documentation requirements based on B.E.P.S.
 Action 13.
-This means that, going forward, the O.E.C.D.'s recommended three-tiered approach to transfer pricing documentation will be mandatory.
-These reporting requirements should enhance transparency regarding transfer pricing policies applied within multinational groups.
+This means that the O.E.C.D.'s recommended three-tiered approach to transfer pricing documentation will be mandatory in Belgium.
 As a result, a Belgian entity forming part of an international group must compile a Master File and a Local File if certain criteria are met.
-In addition, if the ultimate parent of a multinational group is a Belgian company, and if it has gross consolidated revenue of at least €750 million, it will also have to file a country-by-country report with the Belgian tax authorities within 12 months after the closing of the consolidated financial statements of the group.
+In addition, if the ultimate parent of a multinational group is a